SynchroLabs/ParseAutoPilot/README.md

     make runtriton

-Your Parse services front-end will be available the CNS address based on your TRITON environment vars (as "parse").
+Your Parse services front-end will be available at the CNS address based on your TRITON environment vars (as "parse").

 ## Deploying to Production

 Before deploying anything publicly or to production you will want to update the APPLICATION_ID and MASTER_KEY values in you environment (or the .env file), as well as enable (and require) SSL in the Nginx config (which will terminated TLS/SSL for both the Parse API server and Parse Dashboard).

+For high availability and failover support, MongoDb, Redis, and Consul should be scaled to a minimum of three instances each (and you should generally be running an odd number of each if scaling higher than three).